Princess Leonor, heir to Spanish throne, to study in Wales

 MADRID (AP) — The heir to the Spanish throne, 15-year-old Princess Leonor, is going to study in Wales, the Spanish royal household said Wednesday in an announcement that caused a commotion over the state broadcaster's reporting.

-Leonor de Borbón, the elder of two daughters of King Felipe VI and Queen Letizia, will attend UWC Atlantic College, based at the 12th-century St. Donat’s Castle on the southern Welsh coast, a statement said.
+Leonor de Borbón, the eldest of King Felipe VI and Queen Letizia's two daughters, will attend UWC Atlantic College, based at the 12th century St. Donat’s Castle on the southern Welsh coast, a statement from the royal household said.

 Leonor will begin her two-year course at the boarding school this summer.
 She turns 16 at the end of October.
 Her parents will personally meet the course's cost of 67,000 pounds ($92,700, 76,500 euros).